threadi/nested-ordered-lists-block-editor/readme.md

-# Nested ordered lists for Gutenberg
+# Nested ordered lists

-This repository is the database for the plugin _Nested ordered lists for Gutenberg_.
+This repository is the database for the plugin _Nested ordered lists_.
 This provides a Gutenberg block-addition to use the list-block with nested ordered lists and some list-styles.

 ## Usage